kamesguen21/encore/README.md

 ## Encore.js
 ============

 This is an MVC framework for node.js that I'm building.
-I've authored 3 modules specifically for this project:
+I've authored 3 modules specifically for this project, and you can find them on npm and github:
 * Runway - my router
 * FileFetcher - project file loader
 * Easyioc - inversion of control module